Safeguarding Freedom of Expression

 Strategic Lawsuits Against Public Participation (SLAPPs) are civil, criminal, and administrative legal actions that are threatened, initiated or pursued as a means of harassing or intimidating their target, and which seek to prevent, inhibit, restrict or penalise free expression on matters of public interest and the exercise of rights associated with public participation.
 These lawsuits, often frivolous or disproportionate, leverage judicial processes to drain the financial resources and energy of defendants, significantly impairing their ability to participate in public discourse and advocacy effectively.
 As such, SLAPPs constitute a significant policy issue insofar as they represent a profound threat to fundamental democratic values, including freedom of expression, freedom of assembly, press freedom, access to justice, and the overall rule of law.

-This project will develop a series of three events dedicated to tackling the growing threat that private and state-sponsored SLAPPs and similar practices pose to freedom of expression and public participation in France.
-By analysing lessons from extra-European cases, the first event of this series aims to identify good practices that can help formulate informed recommendations for French policymakers.
+This project developed a series of three events dedicated to tackling the growing threat that private and state-sponsored SLAPPs and similar practices pose to freedom of expression and public participation in France.

 Webinar – Safeguarding Freedom of Expression against Attempts to Curtail Public Participation: Lessons for France from Canada, Mexico, and Indonesia